Table of Contents Understanding SaaS Pricing StructuresDo Higher SaaS Prices Reflect...

-When used in conjunction with a SaaS management platform that serves as an official system of record—practiced proactively and regularly—SaaS contract management yields several tangible benefits, including:
+When used in conjunction with a SaaS Management platform that serves as an official system of record—practiced proactively and regularly—SaaS contract management yields several tangible benefits, including:

-- Time savings: Storing SaaS contract information reliably in a centralized system of record reduces time spent hunting for important information like total contract value, software features and benefits, and overall number of licenses or users.
+- Time savings.
+Storing SaaS contract information reliably in a centralized system of record reduces time spent hunting for important information like total contract value, software features and benefits, and overall number of licenses or users.

-- Financial savings: Reviewing existing SaaS contracts regularly produces significant cost savings.
+- Financial savings.
+Reviewing existing SaaS contracts regularly produces significant cost savings.
 For example, simply examine total users as stated in contract agreements and compare them to your actual user base.
 If you discover excess users, rightsize the licenses upon the next renewal (or earlier if possible) to net savings.

-- Elimination of surprise renewals: Centralized SaaS contract management should include a renewal calendar to display every SaaS application’s renewal date and the planned notification period.
+- Elimination of surprise renewals.
+Centralized SaaS contract management should include a renewal calendar to display every SaaS application’s renewal date and the planned notification period.
 With a SaaS management platform like Zylo, users can schedule alerts far in advance and plan for software renewals.

-- Leverage over contract negotiation: Easily accessible contract details make it easy to negotiate at renewal time, especially if you’ve proactively looked at utilization data for users and features.
+- Leverage over contract negotiation.
+Easily accessible contract details make it easy to negotiate at renewal time, especially if you’ve proactively looked at utilization data for users and features.

-- Reduced SaaS redundancy and duplication: With contract details in place, you can quickly see which applications you currently employ in your SaaS inventory.
+- Reduced SaaS redundancy and duplication.
+With contract details in place, you can quickly see which applications you currently employ in your SaaS inventory.
 Use the information to guide future software acquisition decisions and avoid redundant and duplicate applications.

 Follow these steps to jump-start the SaaS contract management process for your organization:

-- Input details into a centralized system of record: Storing contract details in a centralized SaaS management system of record, such as Zylo, allows you to effortlessly search by vendor name or application type, offers the ability to quickly locate important information without reading lengthy contracts, and makes it easy to simultaneously compare details from multiple contracts.
+Storing contract details in a centralized SaaS management system of record, such as Zylo, allows you to effortlessly search by vendor name or application type, offers the ability to quickly locate important information without reading lengthy contracts, and makes it easy to simultaneously compare details from multiple contracts.

 With a comprehensive understanding of your full SaaS inventory and contractual terms in place, look for optimization opportunities to consolidate duplicate applications, eliminate redundant or underutilized applications, and leverage better financial and security terms upon renewal.

 Streamline SaaS Contract Management with Zylo

-SaaS will continue to grow in the coming years, with end-user spending predicted to surpass $138 billion by 2022.
+SaaS will continue to grow in the coming years, with end-user spending predicted to surpass $138 billion by 2024.